billymoon/fiona/readme.md

     const salary = fiona().weighting(i => i * i * i).number(100000, 10000)
     // salary is integer between 10,000 and 100,000 but much more likely to be low

+The weighting function takes a floating point number from 0-1 and returns a number from 0-1.
+Bezier easing functions are a nice way to shape your data.

+    import bezierEasing from 'bezier-easing'
+    const salary = fiona().weighting(bezierEasing(0.5, 1, 0, 1)).number(100000, 10000)

+You can also clamp or otherwise manipulate the output with weighting functionis...

+    const salary = fiona().weighting(i => i < 0.1 ?
+0.1 : i).number(100000)
+    // any salary that would have been less than 10k will be 10k because the number method
+    // is based on a call to random which has been passed through the weighting function

 ### Chained data builder